 The Plan provides an overall policy framework for Area D, however it is not legally binding.
 Policies in this plan may be adopted by way of Ministerial Order, either by inclusion in the OCP and/or through amendments of existing or creation of new bylaws.
 The Plan provides a number of recommendations for policies that could be considered by the Minister.
-The process for adopting or amending bylaws is contained in the Act and the Land Use, Building and Community Administration Bylaw.
+The process for adopting or amending bylaws is contained in the University Endowment Land Act.